admin-shell-io/questions-and-answers/README.md

 **[Which submodel shall contain the serial number of a device?](#id23)** <a id="id23"></a><!-- ID: 23 -->

-Serial number is a submodel element of “Identification” submodel referenced in AAS for an asset with assetKind=Instance, i.e. instance’s AAS.
+Serial number is a submodel element (`idShort` = `SerialNumber`) of “DigitalNameplate” submodel referenced in AAS for an asset with assetKind=Instance, i.e. instance’s AAS.

 (Answered: 2020-08-19)